MaxITService/Console2Ai/readme.md

        Console2Ai will capture the last 50 lines of history along with your query.
        *   If you only type a number (e.g., `30`) and press `Alt+C`, it will use that many lines of history and a generic prompt for the AI.

+### 2. The `Alt+S` Hotkey (Conversational Chat) 💬

+Start a conversational AI session with your console history as context and your current query.
+Unlike Alt+C, Alt+S is focused on back-and-forth conversation, not just command suggestions.

+* **How it works:**

+    * Type your question or message into the PowerShell prompt.
+    * Press `Alt+S`.
+    * Console2Ai will capture the last 15 lines of console history (by default) plus your typed query, then open a conversational AI session using `aichat`.
+    * The AI will reply conversationally, focusing on explanations, troubleshooting, or general answers (not just commands).

+**Example:**

+    PS C:\> Why is my script running slowly? # Press Alt+S

+* This will start a chat session with the AI, including recent console history as context.
+* You can also specify how many lines of history to include:

+    PS C:\> 40 What are some ways to optimize this script? # Press Alt+S

+* Under the hood, Alt+S calls the `Invoke-Console2AiConversation` function.

-### 2. Using the PowerShell Functions ⚙️
+### 3. Using the PowerShell Functions ⚙️

 Console2Ai also provides standard PowerShell functions if you prefer:

    a.  **`Invoke-AIConsoleHelp`**

        Manually trigger AI assistance.
-       ```powershell

            # Get help based on the last 15 lines of console history
            Invoke-AIConsoleHelp

            # Get help with more context and a specific prompt
            Invoke-AIConsoleHelp -LinesToCapture 25 -UserPrompt "What does this error mean and how to fix it?"

-       ```
+   b.  **`Invoke-Console2AiConversation`**

+       Manually start a conversational AI session (same as Alt+S):

+           Invoke-Console2AiConversation -UserQuery "Explain this error" -LinesToCapture 20

-   b.  **`Save-ConsoleHistoryLog`** 💾
+   c.  **`Save-ConsoleHistoryLog`** 💾

        Save recent console output to a file.
-       ```powershell

            # Save the last 15 lines to .\log.txt
            Save-ConsoleHistoryLog

            # Save the last 30 lines to a custom file
            Save-ConsoleHistoryLog -LinesToCapture 30 -LogFilePath "C:\temp\session_details.txt"
-       ```

-### 3. Getting Help Within PowerShell ❓
+### 4. Getting Help Within PowerShell ❓

 You can use PowerShell's built-in help system:

     Get-Help Invoke-AIConsoleHelp -Full
+    Get-Help Invoke-Console2AiConversation -Full
     Get-Help Save-ConsoleHistoryLog -Full

 ## 🔧 Customization (Optional)